-5 Joint of Powers Agreement between the City of Santa Cruz and the County of Santa Cruz and the Cities of Capitola and Scotts Valley Relating to Library Services, May 1996.
+5 Joint Powers Agreement between the City of Santa Cruz and the County of Santa Cruz and the Cities of Capitola and Scotts Valley Relating to Library Services, May 1996.

-agreement.
-The Joint Powers Authority Agreement expires in 2014.
-JPA Board meetings are held at least quarterly.
+6Joint Powers Agreement between the City of Santa Cruz and the County of Santa Cruz and the Cities of Capitola and Scotts Valley Relating to Library Services, May 1996.

-The City of Santa Cruz provides administrative, financial and personnel services to the system.
-In return, the City of Santa Cruz receives the equivalent of 5.5 percent of the net operating costs of the library system as compensation.
-The Santa Cruz City-County Library System has the equivalent of 117.98 full-time regular employees who are part of the Santa Cruz City personnel system.
-The library also employs on-call substitutes, student pages and numerous volunteers.
+student pages and numerous volunteers.
 The Santa Cruz City Manager reports to the Mayor and the City Council.
 The City of Santa Cruz Director of Finance maintains the accounts and financial records of the JPA Board.